masterbtc/documentation-1/docs/markdown/pages/Claim.md

 ````

 The **root hash** property holds the claim representing root hash.
-It is also generated in a consistency way.
-After all leaf hashes are available, these hashes will be first, similar to the leaf hash creation, alphanumerically sorted and then concatenated.
-The resulting concatenation string is then hashed (sha256) and the resulting hash string represents the root hash.
+It is the result of a hash (sha256) generation based on all leaf hashes.
+To gain consistency, all leaf hashes are alphanumerically sorted and concatenated beforehand, too.
+The resulting utf8 string is then used for the root hash generation.

 ````typescript
 /* Leaf hash array */